humdrum-tools/humdrum-documentation/tool/fields/index.md

 >   \*-                     \*-         \*-           \*-
 >   ----------------------- ----------- ------------- ------
 >
-With the **-g** option, the fields command will produce the following
+With the <span class="option">g</span> option, the fields command will produce the following
 output: ``

 >   --- ----- ------------------------------------